-Join us on Friday, October 16, 2020 for an exciting exploration of the Pennsylvania Constitution!
-Judicial engagement is the belief that the courts should not defer to the political branches when examining whether they have violated the law.
+Join us on Friday, October 16, 2020, for an exciting exploration of the Pennsylvania Constitution!
+Judicial engagement is the belief that the courts should not defer to the political branches when examining whether those branches have violated the law.
 This is usually discussed with the U.S. Constitution in mind.
-But Pennsylvania has a constitution too.
+But Pennsylvania has a constitution too!
 And Pennsylvania judges interpret the state’s constitution and apply it against state and local governments.
 What should judges do in those cases?
 And what in the state’s constitution have we forgotten about and need to reaffirm and reinvigorate?

-Join us to hear from a diverse and eminent group of constitutional lawyers, academics, and judges in a wide-ranging discussion on judicial engagement and the Pennsylvania Constitution, including a keynote address by Howard Bashman of How Appealing and Above the Law.
-Free lunch will be served, and we have applied for 3 hours of Pennsylvania CLE.
-But space is limited, so RSVP below today!
+Join us to hear from a diverse and eminent group of constitutional lawyers, academics, and a judge in a wide-ranging discussion on judicial engagement and the Pennsylvania Constitution, including a keynote address by Howard Bashman of How Appealing and Above the Law.
+We will be offering at least 2 hours of Pennsylvania CLE.

 12:30-12:45 p.m.
 Opening Remarks

 Anthony Sanders, Director of the Center for Judicial Engagement

 Howard J. Bashman, Law Offices of Howard J. Bashman